Home / Career Guides / Ultrasound Technician

 How does an ultrasound technician maintain their skills and knowledge?

-They maintain their skills and knowledge through continuous learning and professional development.
-This can include attending workshops, conferences, and training sessions; reading professional journals; and participating in webinars or online courses.
+They maintain their skills and knowledge through continuous learning and career development.
+This can include attending workshops, conferences, and training sessions; reading journals; and participating in webinars or online courses.

 What kind of decisions does an ultrasound technician make?